Trump asked China’s Xi to help him win reelection, according to Bolton book

 During one trade meeting, Trump grew irate when advisers begun discussing Japan and the alliance, and began railing about Pearl Harbor, Bolton writes.

-Bolton’s book is also filled with examples of Trump’s closest advisers, including Pompeo, sharply criticizing the president behind his back.
+Bolton’s book is also filled with examples of Trump’s closest advisers sharply criticizing the president behind his back, including Pompeo.

 After Trump completed a phone call with South Korea’s president ahead of the 2018 Singapore summit with North Korea, Pompeo and Bolton shared their disdain for the president’s handling of the conversation, he writes.
 Pompeo, having listened in on the call from the Middle East, told Bolton he was “having a cardiac arrest in Saudi Arabia.”
 Bolton shared his similar disappointment with the call, describing it as a “near death experience.”